asaddi/ComfyUI-YALLM-node/README.md

 When you click the "fetch models" button, or select a different provider, a query will be made to the currently selected provider's `/v1/models` API endpoint.
 Note: The node will error out (intentionally) if this hasn't been done successfully at least once.

+## "Text Latch" Node

+This is basically "Show Text" with memory.
+The input is optional, meaning you can mute the node leading into it or even disconnect it.

+The node will output whatever is currently being displayed.
+The node text will also be saved in exported workflows and generated images.

 ## My Related Projects

 * https://github.com/asaddi/YALLM-LlamaVision Basic ComfyUI node for Llama 3.2 Vision.
 Sampler/model nodes are cross-compatible with this project.